-Resort at Pelican Hill joining Marriott as of July 2024
+Resort at Pelican Hill joins Marriott as of July 2024

 The Resort at Pelican Hill, located in Newport Beach, California, is undergoing a strategy shift.
-The resort has operated independently since it opened in 2008, but that will finally be changing:
+The resort had operated independently since it opened in 2008, but that has finally changed:

-• As of July 1, 2024, the Resort at Pelican Hill will join Marriott, and will participate in the Marriott Bonvoy program
+- As of July 1, 2024, the Resort at Pelican Hill has joined Marriott, and is participating in the Marriott Bonvoy program

-The hotel will continue to be owned by The Irvine Co., but it’s just that day-to-day management will be handed over to Marriott.
+The hotel continues to be owned by The Irvine Co., but it’s just that day-to-day management that has been handed over to Marriott.
 The owners of the hotel state they’ve made the decision to join Marriott after conducting a strategic review.
-Most of the associates at the hotel will continue to remain at the company.
+Most of the associates at the hotel are remaining at the property.

 Resort at Pelican Hill is a big win for Marriott